HP Light Up the Night

 Horse-drawn carriage rides run throughout the event.

-Event attendees will receive a prize drawing ticket for a chance to win great prizes donated by local businesses including Bar Method, Jade & Renee, Stationery Station, Dairy Queen, Summer Classics Home, The Art Center - Highland Park, Landmark Renaissance Plance, First Bank of Highland Park, Blaze Pizza, and Alixandra Collections.
+Event attendees received a prize drawing ticket for a chance to win great prizes donated by local businesses including Bar Method, Jade & Renee, Stationery Station, Dairy Queen, Summer Classics Home, The Art Center - Highland Park, Landmark Renaissance Plance, First Bank of Highland Park, Blaze Pizza, and Alixandra Collections.

 Residents and visitors are encouraged to shop and dine locally throughout the holidays with extended parking hours in public parking lots in Downtown Highland Park between Saturday, November 17 and Saturday, December 22.
 Extended parking hours only pertain to public lots.
 On-street customer-only parking, disabled parking, fire hydrant, and loading zones will still be enforced.
 Additionally, permit parking still remains in effect.
 Employee parking restrictions will be strictly enforced.